-- Looking at Code Summary, the data table, and the graph: - O What were the predominant T codes exhibited in this lesson? - When looking at the data for the four question types (T3a, T3b, T4a, and T4): what is the tendency of the teacher to ask open-ended questions requiring students to think more deeply,
+- Looking at Code Summary, the data table, and the graph: - What were the predominant T codes exhibited in this lesson? - When looking at the data for the four question types (T3a, T3b, T4a, and T4): what is the tendency of the teacher to ask open-ended questions requiring students to think more deeply, to speculate, and construct answers vs. asking questions that require a yes/no or short-answer memory type response?

-- to speculate, and construct answers vs. asking questions that require a yes/no or short-answer memory type response? - If the goal was to dig into student thinking at a deep level, consider the type and number of questions asked (and your memory of the teacher asking questions in the video).
+- If the goal was to dig into student thinking at a deep level, consider the type and number of questions asked (and your memory of the teacher asking questions in the video).
 What might you conclude? - Look at how many and what types of questions were asked.
-How did this affect the amount and type of student engagement? - Looking at the T5-T12 counts, what can you conclude about how the teacher responds following a student response if their goal was to encourage student responses and keep digging into what students were thinking? - Looking at Interaction Patterns, examine the 3-code pattern tendency, then the 4-code pattern tendency.
+How did this affect the amount and type of student engagement? - Looking at the T5-T12 counts, what can you conclude about how the teacher responds following a student's response if their goal was to encourage student responses and keep digging into what students were thinking? - Look at the quantity of S5 events (students answering a question) as well as the other S code events that indicate the level of student engagement. - Note any S6 or S7 events that offer students (and the teacher) to share their thinking. - Note any S8 events (think-pair-share) that provide an opportunity for students to interact with each other and share and compare ideas. - Looking at Interaction Patterns, examine the 3-code pattern tendency, then the 4-code pattern tendency.
 How are the most common patterns consistent with the goals for the lesson?
-What are some changes to how the teacher interacts with students that would be more consistent with the intentions for the lesson? - How did the teacher initiate questions and then respond to student thinking?
+What are some changes to how the teacher interacts with students that would be more consistent with the intentions of the lesson? - How did the teacher initiate questions and then respond to student thinking?
 How did the teacher's tendencies encourage or discourage student responses and engagement? - When students respond what does the teacher tend to do?
-Do they tend to judge responses, acknowledge, and then clarify for the student, or instead, ask the student to clarify?
-Different tendencies are more effective depending on the goals of instruction and level of thinking or engagement from students desired by the teacher. - Looking at the Teacher Actions Summary screen: - What question types were used in the lesson?
-What followed questions in terms of S codes - one student response, or was it more than one student response?
+Do they tend to judge responses, acknowledge them, and then clarify for the student, or instead, ask the student to clarify?
+Different tendencies are more effective depending on the goals of instruction and the level of thinking or engagement from students desired by the teacher. - Looking at the Teacher Actions Summary screen: - What question types were used in the lesson?
+What followed questions in terms of S codes one student response, or was it more than one student response?
 After the student(s) responded, what did the teacher do next? - How did the teacher use the whole group response engagement S codes (S6-S9) to generate answers and provide maximum feedback to the teacher?
-If S6-S9 were not used, what evidence exists indicating the teacher is attempting to increase students' oral contributions to the lesson? - Knowing that T codes (teacher responses) T6, T11, T12, and sometimes T8 tend to help get and keep students thinking more so than T5, T7, T9, and T10, what does the visual tell you about the teachers use of the various response codes? - What stands out about the student misbehavior actions M10 and M12, and then how would you characterize the teacher's reaction to student misbehaviors M11 and M13?
+If S6-S9 were not used, what evidence exists indicating the teacher is attempting to increase students' oral contributions to the lesson? - Knowing that T codes (teacher responses) T6, T11, T12, and sometimes T8 tend to help get and keep students thinking more so than T5, T7, T9, and T10, what does the visual tell you about the teacher's use of the various response codes? - What stands out about the student misbehavior actions M10 and M12, and then how would you characterize the teacher's reaction to student misbehaviors M11 and M13?